12 of the Very Best Things to Do in Avignon, France

 The train journey takes around 15-20 minutes.
 They are frequent, with the last trains leaving for return to Avignon around 9 pm.
 Tickets cost €9.10

 Note: You can buy tickets on the Trainline app or at the kiosk machines provided at the station.
-If you want to save money, I suggest purchasing through the kiosks to avoid admin fees.
-My partner bought the tickets using the app for convenience.
+Kiosks are cheaper to use as you avoid the admin fees.

 Frequently asked questions best things to do in Avignon